Return to previous page

 Select “View Map” to view a state and regional wage map.
 Wages are included for all Bureau of Labor Statistics Occupation Employment Statistics (OES) regions.
 These include metropolitan area and non-metropolitan area regions.
 Mouse over a region to view the name of the region and wage values.
 Wage values on maps reflect median wages for the selected occupation.
 Select “View Hourly Wages” to view a regional map of hourly wage information.
 Select “View National Map” to view a U.S. map with state wage information.
 Mouse over a state to view its name and median wage information.

 Wage data are collected by each state through the Occupational Employment Statistics (OES) survey, conducted by the Bureau of Labor Statistics (BLS) at the U.S. Department of Labor.
 National wage estimates are developed by BLS.
 State and national occupation information is classified using the Standard Occupation Classification (SOC) system.
 Wage data are updated on CareerOneStop annually.
-For more detailed information about the program or the survey refer to the OES website.
+Data were last updated in May 2018, and reflect May 2017 estimates.
+Please note that in this update, 21 detailed occupations found within the 2010 Standard Occupational Classification (SOC) were replaced with 10 new aggregations of those occupations; read more about these OES changes.